 Ensuring safe drinking water with the Public Health Act 2010 and Public Health Regulation 2012

-The Public Health Act 2010 and the Public Health Regulation 2012 require drinking water suppliers to develop and adhere to a ‘quality assurance program’ (or drinking water management system) from 1 September 2014.
+The Public Health Act 2010 and the Public Health Regulation 2012 require drinking water suppliers to develop and adhere to a ‘quality assurance program’ (or drinking water management system).
 This requirement applies to water suppliers defined in the Act, including water utilities, private water suppliers and water carters.

 NSW Guidelines for Water Carters will help water carters provide safe drinking water.